 - Price.

-- Broker/counterparty's relevant expertise related to specific instruments traded.
+- Where relevant, broker/counterparty's relevant expertise related to specific instruments traded.

 - Speed of execution.

 - Transaction costs, including fees and commissions.

 - Likelihood of execution and settlement.

 - Size of the order.

 - Nature of the order.

 - Market impact.

 - Other considerations relevant to the order.